 This causes the symptoms of Sleep Apnea.
 When you drink alcohol, your muscles are very relaxed; diminishing your arousal response time.

 What is “arousal response”?
-Arousal response is how your body knows to wake up when you can’t breathe because of a blocked airway1.
+Arousal response is how your body knows to wake up when you can’t breathe because of a blocked airway.
 Drinking diminishes this arousal response, and it means that you won’t wake up as easily when your breathing stops because of Obstructive Sleep Apnea.

 Without that response, your body is less likely to interrupt an apneic event naturally.
 If you stop breathing, it could take longer to wake up, meaning you’ll be without oxygen for an extended period.